roman-milk/roman-milk.github.io/a-secretary-changed.md

  And what a sweet sweet life it's been...

- (to be continued?...let me know if you dear readers want more of Mistress Jane's adventures) Report_Story #1
+ (to be continued?...let me know if you dear readers want more of Mistress Jane's adventures)